rohansingh9001/Smart-India-Hackathon-Alumni-Monitoring/README.md

   Use the address - 127.0.0.1:8000
   to use the website.

+  Alternatively,
-  When using the RUN.bat file, the webpage will automatically be opened for you on your default browser.
+  Execute the RUNBROWSER.bat file and the website will be opened for you on your default browser.

 ### Requirements
 Python – 3.7